priyamthakuria/health-app/README.md

 This is a README file.

-to setup, move the the client folder
+to setup, move to the client folder

+install npm packages
 > npm install

-to run the development server:
+run the development server:
-> cd client \
 > npm run dev